Joseph Kagan, Baron Kagan: Life in England

 When the Nazis were ousted from Lithuania, Joseph and Margaret Kagan made their way to Bucharest and from there, to Britain.
 From 1946 he settled in Huddersfield and began work as a blanket weaver.
 He founded Kagan Textiles Ltd. at a small factory opposite Elland Town Hall.

 In 1951, Kagan invented Gannex, leading to his firm's expansion and its move to a larger mill in Dewsbury Road.
-After the then opposition trade spokesman, Harold Wilson, wore a Gannex coat on a world tour in 1956, the raincoats became fashion icons, and were worn by world leaders such as Lyndon Johnson, Mao Zedong and Nikita Khrushchev, as well as by Queen Elizabeth and the Duke of Edinburgh.
+After the then opposition trade spokesman, Harold Wilson, wore a Gannex coat on a world tour in 1956, the raincoats became fashion icons, and were worn by world leaders such as Lyndon B. Johnson, Mao Zedong and Nikita Khrushchev, as well as by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 In addition they were worn by Arctic and Antarctic explorers, Himalayan climbers, the armed services and police forces in Britain and Canada.
 The success of the new fabric made Kagan a multi-millionaire and a series of mergers, takeovers and outright purchases put Kagan Textiles in control of one of the most efficient combines in the textile and clothing industries.
 In 1967, he bought Barkisland Hall, Barkisland as accommodation for visitors to his company.

 Huddersfield was the home town of Harold Wilson, Leader of the Opposition in 1963, and Prime Minister from 1964 to 1970 and from 1974 to 1976.
 Kagan became close to Wilson and provided funding for his private office.
 In Wilson's first resignation honours list in 1970, Kagan was given a knighthood.
 In 1971, a defecting KGB agent, Oleg Lyalin, relayed accounts of Kagan boasting of his connection to Wilson, leading to MI5 placing him under surveillance, but finding no evidence of spying.